 - 2 tablespoons tomato paste

 - 1 teaspoon apple cider vinegar or distilled white vinegar

 - Freshly ground black pepper, to taste

 - This sauce comes together quickly once you get started, so measure the dry ingredients (the flour, chili powder, cumin, garlic powder, oregano, salt and optional cinnamon) into a small bowl and place it near the stove.
 Place the tomato paste and broth near the stove as well.

 - In a medium-sized pot over medium heat, warm the oil until it’s it's hot enough that a light sprinkle of the flour/spice mixture sizzles on contact.
 This might take a couple of minutes, so be patient and don’t step away from the stove!

 - Once it’s ready, pour in the flour and spice mixture.
 While whisking constantly, cook until fragrant and slightly deepened in color, about 1 minute.
 Whisk the tomato paste into the mixture, then slowly pour in the broth while whisking constantly to remove any lumps.

 - Raise heat to medium-high and bring the mixture to a simmer, then reduce heat as necessary to maintain a gentle simmer.
 Cook, whisking often, for about 5 to 7 minutes, until the sauce has thickened a bit and a spoon encounters some resistance as you stir it.
-(The sauce will further thicken as it cools.)
+(The sauce will thicken some more as it cools.)

 - Remove from heat, then whisk in the vinegar and season to taste with a generous amount of freshly ground black pepper and more salt, if necessary (I usually add another pinch or two).
 Go forth and make enchiladas!